min2ha/ukwa-site/content/target/54887/index.en.md

   "subject": "Brexit"
 }

-# Federation of Small Businesses (FSB): Reformed Business Funding: What Small Firms Want from Brexit

 As the UK leaves the European Union, a key issue for many small business owners concerns the future of schemes currently supported by European funding.
 These schemes form an important component of the business support and access to finance infrastructure used by small businesses across the UK.
 It is unlikely that the UK will continue to have access to these funds post-Brexit, meaning the UK Government and devolved governments need to consider how regional economic development can be supported in future